manaakiwhenua/agent_template/README.md

 #### Total emissions
 Summed CO₂-equivalent carbon emissions all patches for this year (t).

-#### Contiguity index
+#### Mean patch size
 This measures how similar the land use of immediate neighbours is on average.
-It is the mean number of patches in over common-land-use clusters.
+It is the mean number of patches in all common-land-use clusters.

+#### Fragmentation index
+This is the same as the mean patch size but is model-size independent.
+The mean patch size is divided by the total number of patches, excluding those with `missing` land use.

 #### Diversity index